luiz-matias/my-cupid-backend/README.md

 ### Manage Interests

-As an admin, I want to manage all the interests available in the platform.
+As an admin, I want to manage all the interests available on the platform.

+### Manage Categories

+As an admin, I want to manage all the categories available on the platform.
 ___

 # Main Tools